benmiller314/cdm2021spring/plans/lesson-03.md

 - How is the space of the app laid out?
 - What's given the most prominent visual focus?
 - What features/tools do you have quick access to?
-  * for Atom: what do you get in the right-click menu?
+  * for example: what do you get in the right-click menu?

-I, for one, would like to reorganize these files.
+Suppose I would like to reorganize these files.
 Here's how I would...

 - create a subfolder
 - move files into the folder